Posterior Robustness with Milder Conditions: Contamination Models Revisited: Numerical Examples

-In this example, $n = 5$, $p = 2$, and $\Kc = \{ 1, \dots , 4 \} $ and $\Lc = \{ 5 \} $.
-For the two cases $A = 1 / 10$ and $A = 2$, and for each of the error distributions $f_{1}^{\rm{light}}$ and $f_{1}^{\rm{heavy}}$, we obtain the Monte Carlo approximation of the KL divergence by using 1,000 samples from the posterior distributions.
-The results are summarized in Figure \ref{fig:KL}.
-It is clearly seen that the KL divergence does not converge to $0$ when $f_1 = f_{1}^{\rm{light}}$ and $A = 1 / 10$, since the condition of Theorem \ref{thm:necessary} is satisfied and the posterior is not convergent.
-In the other three cases, where the sufficient condition of Theorem \ref{thm:condition} is satisfied, the KL divergence converges to $0$.
+First, we obtained the Monte Carlo approximation of the KL divergence by using 1,000 samples from the posterior distributions.
+The result is summarized in the left panel of Figure~\ref{fig:KL}.
+It is clearly seen that the KL divergence does not decrease when $f_1 = f_{1}^{\rm{light}}$ and $A = 1 / 10$, since the condition of Theorem \ref{thm:necessary} is satisfied and the posterior is not convergent.
+In the other three cases, where the sufficient condition of Theorem \ref{thm:condition} is satisfied, the KL divergence converges to $0$ as $\omega \to \infty$.

+In addition, we computed the posterior means of $\be _2$ and $\sigma$ in each scenario, which are shown in the middle and right panels of Figure~\ref{fig:KL}, respectively.
+The point estimates of $\be _2$ and $\sigma$ are stable regardless of the value of $\omega$ in the three cases where the posterior robustness holds.
+It should also be noted that the difference of the point estimates with and without outliers (say, $\omega \ge 10^2$ and $\omega = 10^{-1}$) is small under the posterior robustness.
+In contrast, the point estimates become unreasonable as $\omega$ increases when $f_1 = f_{1}^{\rm{light}}$ and $A = 1 / 10$.